The Latte Factor – 7 Lessons From A Barista

-As fate would have it, she meets Henry, a barista at the local coffee shop she frequents daily for a latte and muffin.
+As fate would have it, she meets Henry, an elderly barista, at the local coffee shop where she normally has her morning latte.

 Henry takes her under his wing and begins teaching her principles of life that she needs to learn in order to live the life of her dreams.